 Once you make this homemade collagen bone broth recipe, you’ll never go back to store-bought.
 Not only is it hearty and delicious, but the added collagen protein helps provide an extra boost for your skin, muscles and joints.

 These chocolatey delights are so decadent, you may forget they’re actually good for you.
-With the help of a Bulletproof Sea Salt Dark Chocolate Bar and collagen protein powder (plus, quality fats from Bulletproof Grass Fed-Ghee), these take just 15 minutes to make, from start to finish.
+With the help of a Bulletproof Sea Salt Dark Chocolate Bar and collagen peptides powder (plus, quality fats from Bulletproof Grass Fed-Ghee), these take just 15 minutes to make, from start to finish.

-Steep some ginger tea, add coconut milk, mix in Bulletproof Sleep Collagen Protein and sprinkle with cinnamon, and you’ll be counting sheep in no time.
+Steep some ginger tea, add coconut milk, mix in Sleep Collagen Protein and sprinkle with cinnamon, and you’ll be counting sheep in no time.
 The right collagen formula can actually help support sleep.

 The bottom line: Collagen supplements have many health benefits and can help you look and feel your best, no matter how or when you like to take them.
-Though taking too much collagen likely won’t hurt you, it’s best to work with a healthcare provider or dietitian to determine the right amount of daily collagen protein for you.
+Though taking too much collagen likely won’t hurt you, it’s best to work with a healthcare provider or dietitian to determine the right amount of daily collagen for you.

 Now sure exactly how much protein you should consume every day?
 We put together this handy guide to help determine your ideal protein intake.